GreatJingTJ/matroska-specification/chapters.md

 Edition 3 | false      | false       | X

-If no `Default Edition` is specified a `Matroska Player` MUST play the first `Edition` with the `EditionFlagHidden Flag` is set to false.
+If no `Default Edition` is specified a `Matroska Player` MUST play the first `Edition` with the `EditionFlagHidden` flag is set to false.

 Edition   | FlagHidden | FlagDefault | Edition to play
 ----------|------------|-------------|----------------